MastodonKit/MastodonKit/Readme.md

 ## Making requests

-Create a resource and run it using the client.
+To make requests, create a resource and *run* it using the client.
+Two examples:

 Getting the home timeline: